 - Have the companionship of at least one other rabbit.
 Studies have shown that rabbits value companionship as much as food.
 It is cruel to keep a rabbit alone, it should have the company of another neutered rabbit.

 - Have a natural diet.
 This should be made up of 85% hay or grass, 10% leafy green veg, 5% extruded pellets or nuggets (about an egg-cup full).

 - Live in the right accommodation.
 Rabbits need a large, secure enclosure that gives them the space to exercise and display their natural behaviours.
-Their total space should be 10ft by 6ft and at least 3ft tall.
-A hutch should be at least 6ft by 2ft by 2ft and be attached to an exercise run permanently.
+Their total space should be a secure enclosure measuring 3m x 2m and at least 1m tall.
+A hutch should be at least 2m long, all on one level and be a permanent part of the enclosure.

 - Be healthy rabbits.
 Your rabbits must be neutered (castrated for males or spayed for females) and their vaccinations kept up to date.
 You’ll need to register with a rabbit-savvy vet and carry out regular health checks to make sure your rabbits are in good shape.
 As part of their make-up as a prey animal, when rabbits are unwell they often don’t show it so you need to be vigilant.